design-sparx/antd-multipurpose-dashboard/README.md

 # Preview

 A professional Admin & Dashboard template based on [Ant design 5](https://ant.design/) that comes with hundreds of UI components, forms, tables, charts, pages and icons.
-This templates is built using [React](https://react.dev/), [Vite](https://vitejs.dev/), [Ant Design Charts](https://charts.ant.design/) and [Ant Design Icons](https://ant.design/components/icon).
+This template is built using [React](https://react.dev/), [Vite](https://vitejs.dev/), [Ant Design Charts](https://charts.ant.design/) and [Ant Design Icons](https://ant.design/components/icon).

 ![preview image](public/landing-frame.jpg)

 # Features
-- **Customizable:** You don't need to be an expert to customize AdminKit.
-Our code is very readable and well documented.
+- **Customizable:** You don't need to be an expert to customize the template.
+Our code is very readable and well-documented.
 - **Fully Responsive:** With mobile, tablet & desktop support it doesn't matter what device you're using.
 AdminKit is responsive in all browsers.
 - **Cross-Browser:** Our themes are working perfectly with Chrome, Firefox, Opera, and Edge.
 We're working hard to support them.
-- **Clean Code:** We strictly follow Ant design's guidelines to make your integration as easy as possible.
+- **Clean Code:** We strictly follow Ant Design's guidelines to make your integration as easy as possible.
 All code is handwritten.
-- **Regular Updates:** From time to time you'll receive an update containing new components, improvements, and bugfixes.
+- **Regular Updates:** From time to time you'll receive an update containing new components, improvements, and bug fixes.

 # Quick start
 ## Download